Sustainable or Greenwashing? How to Evaluate Fashion Brands

 Here’s what I want to know:

 - Where are your clothes made?
-Are factories safe and regulated?
+How do you know your factories are safe and regulated?

 - How do you ensure your workers paid a living wage in every step of the supply chain?